Chart Color Schemes

 Pialba features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 58.5% of all households, including 14.3% couples with children, 28.1% couples without children, and 15.0% single parent families.
-Non-family households constitute the remaining 41.5%, with lone person households at 36.9% and group households comprising 4.3% of the total.
-The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.5.
+Family households constitute 58.5% of all households, including 14.3% couples with children, 28.1% couples without children, and 15.0% single parent families.
+Non-family households account for the remaining 41.5%, with lone person households at 36.9% and group households comprising 4.3%.
+The median household size is 2.1 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households